top of page

 JH/HS Theater

-Minim to Max number of students: 1-20
+Min to Max number of students: 1-20

-Requirements: This class is open to all acting levels & will be geared toward filling the needs & desires of each student to help them grow in their experience and love of theatre.
+Requirements: This class is open to all acting levels & will be geared toward filling the needs & desires of each student to help them grow in their experience and love of theater.
 Students need to come to each class prepared with a pencil, their issued scripts &/or materials, and a willingness to get outside their comfort zones.

 Grading Method: Each student will be graded based on participation & will receive either a pass or fail.
 Attendance at the final performance is mandatory.
 Students will have a lot of influence over how the class progresses & what we focus on in class as well as what the final production will be.
 I look forward to working with your students!